HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_onboarding_endusers.md

   ```

   - You only need to include the keys and values that you want to change.
+  - If the key is a nested, you should include the parent in the request body field.
+I.e. if you want to update the name of a `person`, you cannot just write `"name": "example_name"`, you must write `"person": {"name": "example_name"}`.
   - Updating a non-existent enduser will return an error `"Invalid enduser id."`
   - You can update both **person** and **company** endusers.